For us, it’s about making a difference as individuals too – beyond the insights we glean and the work we produce.

 Each year we tuck into hot sarnies and cakes at our Macmillan coffee mornings.
 We’ve done our fair share of Tough Mudders too, raising money for local charities like Cirencester’s Churn Project.

 We’ve recycled our clothes for The Family Haven – a day centre helping vulnerable families in the region.
 And, working with Cirencester Opportunity Group, we’ve been able to give children with learning disabilities some new equipment and toys.
+In 2020, several of us volunteered at our local Foodbank and got to be part of their great system – a humbling and eye-opening experience for all.

-We’re committed to making our world a better
+We’re committed to making our world a better place through

-place through what we do and how we do it.
+what we do and how we do it.

 We have a dedicated Green Team investigating new initiatives.
-But for now, we’ve got a stack of smaller things going on –
+But, for now, we’ve got a stack of smaller things going on:

 It’s all in the name of promoting a healthy environment.
 We’re making a workplace that’s bigger than work – one that’s socially responsible, promotes transparency and has an ethical approach.
 Part of that is about reducing our environmental impact and being active in an effort to reduce our carbon footprint.